google/applied-machine-learning-intensive/v2/07_capstone/03_project_ideation/project_ideation.md

 ## How Might We...?

+1. Pick an idea or problem that's been presented so far today.
+1. Write a sentence that considers what project you could take on to address that idea.
+1. Begin the sentence with, "How might we..."

 <!--
-Now it’s time to narrow down a problem and brainstorm the idea that they are going to pitch.
+Now it’s time to narrow down a problem and brainstorm a project idea.
+Everyone take a new post-it and pick an idea or problem that's been presented so far today.
-Each student should pick a theme or idea from the previous step and frame it as a “how might we” problem.

 For example, suppose one of the ideas was “identify skin cancer,” which was grouped in the “healthcare” cluster.
 One might frame this problem as “How might we use machine learning to identify photos of skin cancer?” or yet “How might we make it easier for people to detect skin cancer early?”
-This can then eventually become the idea for a mobile app that allows you to take pictures or moles or skin tags, and get a confidence interval of how likely that is to be skin cancer (All About Moles was one of the capstone projects for the pilot at Mills College)
+This can then eventually become the idea for a mobile app that allows you to take pictures or moles or skin tags, and get a confidence interval of how likely that is to be skin cancer.
+(This is actually a past project done by a previous student in this course.)

 Everyone should have the problem statement written down on a post-it note in front of them (one for each student, as this portion is also individual).

 Then, set the timer for another 3 minutes and ask them to come up with ideas to solve that problem.
 It’s important to stay focused on the problem that they wrote down.

 They will use these ideas to create a pitch.
 The best ideas will be selected and we will only form groups at the very end.